dorbyam/dorbyam.github.io/discoverykit.md

       <h3 class="subtitle text-center">
       If you've made it to this page, then you're one of the selected few people who've unlocked exclusive access to our pre-release discovery kit.
       Our hand poured perfumes are exclusively available to pre-order.
-Place your order directly on Instagram by dm-ing @dor_olfactory
       </h3>

+      <a href="https://dor-olfactory.sumupstore.com" class="button">Shop now</a>

       <p>&nbsp;</p>
    </div>